 | 50–59 | Higher | Higher |

-For a one-week Bonaire trip, Essential coverage is often around $15 to $20 total for ages 18–39.
+For a one-week Bonaire trip, Essential travel medical insurance is roughly $15 to $20 total for ages 18–39.

-Calculate your exact price →For most Bonaire travelers: yes.
-The island is calm and safe, but injuries, illness, and flight delays can still happen.
+Back to Bonaire hubFor most Bonaire travelers: yes.
+The island is calm and safe, but dive injuries, illness, and flight delays can still happen.

-The SafetyWing Essential plan is a practical baseline for most trips.
-If you want broader protection or a longer stay, Complete gives stronger coverage.
+SafetyWing Nomad Insurance Essential is a practical baseline for most trips.
+For longer dive vacations or broader protection, Complete offers stronger coverage limits.

-Continue planning your Bonaire trip with our destination-specific guides on insurance, comparisons, packing, and practical travel essentials.
+Continue planning your Bonaire trip with destination-specific guides on packing, activities, safety, and practical travel essentials.

 What to bring for shore diving, snorkeling, dry heat, and island driving days.